A maximum principle argument for the uniform convergence of graph Laplacian regressors: Problem set-up and Main results

 is the PDE

+Equation \eqref{MPDE} is the continuum ``homogenized'' analogue of the graph PDE \eqref{graphPDE1}.
+Existence and uniqueness as well as regularity properties of the solution to \eqref{MPDE} are discussed in Theorem \ref{thm:bias}.
+We remind the reader that $p(s)ds$ is the actual \nc distribution function of the label noise. \nc

-Equation \eqref{MPDE} is the continuum ``homogenized'' analogue of the graph PDE \eqref{graphPDE}.
-We notice that there are two terms that get homogenized in going from \eqref{graphPDE} to \eqref{MPDE}.
-On the one hand, as more feature vectors $\x_i$ are available, the graph $\Gamma$ gets denser, and the graph Laplacian $\Delta_\Gamma$ starts behaving like $\Delta_\M$.
-On the other hand, as more labels $y_i$ are acquired, we expect an homogenization at the level of the fidelity term in \eqref{op:graph}.
-In the next section we present our main results relating the solutions to these two equations, i.e. \eqref{graphPDE} and \eqref{MPDE}.
+When passing from the graph PDE \eqref{graphPDE1} to the PDE \eqref{MPDE}, we notice that there are two terms that get homogenized. \nc On the one hand, as more feature vectors $\x_i$ are available, the graph $\Gamma$ gets denser, and the graph Laplacian $\Delta_\Gamma$ starts behaving like $\Delta_\M$.
+On the other hand, as more labels $y_i$ are acquired, we would like to obtain homogenization of the fidelity in \eqref{op:graphBelkin}.
+In the next section we present our main results relating the solutions to these two equations, i.e. \eqref{graphPDE1} and \eqref{MPDE}.